cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

   [user@node-sw-119 tut_4]  strip_gcmc.sh

-When using 'fixed *N*' ensembles, like NVT and NPT, the simplest way to infer the equilibration of a system is to plot the system energy over the course of the simulation and define the equilibration as the number of steps in the simulation needed for the energy to fluctuate around some constant value.
+When using 'fixed *N*' ensembles, like NVT and NpT, the simplest way to infer the equilibration of a system is to plot the system energy over the course of the simulation and define the equilibration as the number of steps in the simulation needed for the energy to fluctuate around some constant value.
 Under the GC ensembles, this does not apply, instead we plot *N* over the course of the simulation and find the number of steps required for *N* to become roughly constant.

 |action| By plotting the time-evolution of *N* for each of your simulations, increase the number of steps to determine when the system reaches equilibrium.